 Does Your State Have an Estate or Inheritance Tax?

-Of the six states with inheritance taxes, Nebraska has the highest top rate at 18 percent.
+Of the six states with inheritance taxes, Kentucky and New Jersey have the highest top rates at 16 percent.
 Maryland imposes the lowest top rate at 10 percent.
 All six states exempt spouses, and some fully or partially exempt immediate relatives.

-Estate and inheritance taxes are burdensome.
-They disincentivize business investment and can drive high-net-worth individuals out-of-state.
-They also yield estate planning and tax avoidance strategies that are inefficient, not only for affected taxpayers, but for the economy at large.
-The handful of states that still impose them should consider eliminating them or at least conforming to federal exemption levels.
+Estate and inheritance taxes are burdensome taxes that disincentivize business investment.
+The handful of states that still impose them should consider eliminating them, or at least conforming to federal exemption levels.

 2006: Death Tax Mahele: Sens.
 Akaka and Inouye Vote to Take Tutu's House